 Items to Remain at Camp

-On the first day of your child’s session, you can send the following for your child to keep at camp, all labeled with your child’s name:
+On the first day of your child’s session, we ask that you please send in the following for your child to keep at camp, all labeled with your child’s name:

-- Sunscreen (unlike in years past, spray only please)
+- Sunscreen (unlike in years past, spray only please, if your camper needs help applying)

-- Life jacket: must be U.S. Coast Guard Approved – USCG Approved Type III Device appropriate for your child’s weight and clearly labeled with your child’s name.
+- Life jacket: must be U.S. Coast Guard Approved – USCG Approved Type III Device appropriate for your child’s weight and clearly labeled with your child’s name (for Boating, not needed for Sprouts)

 Campers will each have their own crate in the group tent to keep their belongings.